immutant/immutant.org/tutorials/clustering.md

 And BAM, you're a cluster!

+### TL;DR for Mac users

+If you're on a Mac, the above may not work.
+Try IP aliases instead:
+    for i in {1,2}; do sudo ifconfig en1 inet 192.168.6.20${i}/32 alias; done lein immutant run --clustered -b 192.168.6.201
+    IMMUTANT_HOME=/tmp/node2 lein immutant run --clustered -Djboss.node.name=two -b 192.168.6.202

+Note that IP aliases obviate the need for a port offset -- your web servers will be available at 192.168.6.201:8080 and 192.168.6.202:8080 -- but you still need a unique node name for each instance.

 ### Details

 It is possible to run a test cluster out of one Immutant install, but